Tanmaybagdi7/Project1.0/readme.md

-# I CREATED THIS BY MYSELF and i am about to use inbuilt git in VSCode.
+# I CREATED THIS BY MYSELF and i am about to use inbuilt git in VSCode.We can do commit directly inside the VSCode itself.